LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

 An astute question to ask at this point would be "Why make the fields private if you're just going to allow people to get and set them anyway?"
 That's a great question!
 There are lots of reasons to use getters and setters to control access.
-Here are a few that make sense to use right now:
+Here are a few that make sense to us right now:

 1. Sometimes you'll want to implement behavior that happens every time a field is accessed (get) or changed (set).
 You might not realize that you want to do this when initially writing your class, so if you don't use getters and setters you'll have to do a lot more refactoring.
 2. You can perform validation within a setter.
 3. You can use different access modifiers on getters and setters for the same field, based on desired usage.
 For example, you might want to allow anyone to be able to read the value of a field, but only classes within the same package to modify it.
-You could do this with a public getter and a package-private setter, but not as a field without getters and setters.
+You could do this with a public getter and a package-private setter, but not as a field without getters and setters, which could only be public to everyone or package-private to everyone.

-As an example of 2 above, here's a `Temperature` class.
+As an example of reason 2, here's a `Temperature` class.
 A valid temperature can only be so low ("absolute zero"), so we wouldn't want to allow somebody to set an invalid value.
 In `setFahrenheit` we thrown an exception if an invalid value is provided (we'll cover exceptions in detail later, but for now note that they are ways of signaling errors).

 ```java
 public class Temperature {